MKeerthanraj/U-Heal---Online-Medical-Consultation-App/README.md

 ## 1. "anim" Folder
 Contains several animation files that are used on the Front End of the application.

-## 2. "drawable" Folder
+## 2. "drawable and drawable-v24" Folder
 Contains xml files of several SVG icons used on the Front End of the application.

 ## 3. "layout" Folder
 Contains xml files of all layouts linked to the Backend java files.

-## 4. "medicalconsultation" Folder
-Contains each and every java file used in the Backend of the application.

-## 5. "values" Folder
+## 4. "values" Folder
 Contains "colors.xml" "strings.xml" "styles.xml" which define basic Frontend layout of the whole application.

-## 6. "U-Heal.apk" File
+## 5. "U-Heal.apk" File
 It is the final debugged apk file which can be installed on a mobile to run the App.

+## 6. Remaining Folders
+They contain all the java files used in the Backend of the App.